 Republic doesn't offer BYOSD and there's no phone support, only email and a user forum.

 RingPlus (310-919-0915) launched in August, 2013 as a BYOSD-only operator with a unique free ad-supported plan.
 Early adopters got 300 minutes and 50 texts per month free "for life" in return for listing to ads instead of the usual ringing tones during the time between when a call is placed and the called party or voicemail answers.
 The free plan is no longer available to new users.

-RingPlus' regular plans, which start at $1.99/month (plus taxes averaging 15%) are a good value Inexpensive promotional plans that include unlimited calling and international call credit are offered frequently.
+RingPlus' regular plans, which start at $1.99/month (plus taxes averaging 15%) are a good value.
 RingPlus supports LTE but not WiMAX.

 The table below lists only RingPlus' regular plans, for current promotional plans check the RingPlus site or Prepaid Phone News' Current Refill and Plan Deals tracker.

 Sprint Prepaid (866-866-7509) is sold through Sprint branded stores, big box retailers like BestBuy and Sprint telesales.
 Plan choices are similar to those of Boost and Virgin Mobile.
 The top plan includes unlimited voice and messaging and 6GB of data for $55/month.
 There's no BYOSD option and handset choices are limited.

 Ting (855-846-4389) Launched Feb 2012.
 BYOSD is available.
 Sprint WiMAX and LTE phones can be activated with working WiMAX or LTE.
 Ting also sells LTE phones with working LTE at prices starting around $300.
 Ting also offers "iconic" devices like the Samsung Galaxy S4 and Note 3 that can't be BYOSD'ed.
 No-extra cost voice and SMS roaming is included and there is no extra charge for international texts.